Sally (talk show): Conception and development

+Topic selection

+The show featured topics such as "I Survived Despite My Parents", "My Husband Wears Dresses", "Women Who Have to Kill Their Husbands", "Children of Infidelity", and "Black Women Who Lost Their Husbands to White Women".
+Raphael had little involvement in topic selection, with executive producer Burt Dubrow stating, "Let's put it this way ...
+We produce the show.
+[Raphael] hosts the show."
+Raphael said that she "look[s] for human interest stories that everyone is interested in."

 When the show started it covered topics such as people with extreme religious beliefs, but in the later shows Sally and her after specialist Pat Ferrari moved on to more personal family matters such as pregnant and/or out-of-control teens.
 Topics of the show varied widely, from the controversial and hard-hitting stories to more lighthearted fare such as hypnotists getting guests to do funny gags.

 As a result, when content ratings were introduced in the 1990s, the ratings for Sally varied widely from episode to episode, from TV-G to TV-14.
 Drag queens were frequently featured on the show, usually in fun, and some even dressed as Sally impersonators.
-The show that garnered her largest ratings was dedicated to women with large breasts.

-In the early years of the nationally syndicated run, Sally Jessy Raphael remained a half-hour show, but in 1986, Raphael expanded production of each episode to an hour's length.
-However, broadcast markets were allowed to retain a half-hour packaging of her show, which most opted for, especially since stations already had successful half-hour entries, no matter local or national, scheduled before or after Sally.
-The 30-minute edits resorted to running the closing credit crawls before segments wrapped up, often as guests still had the floor.
-While only a select few markets picked up the full-hour Sally shows in the 1986-87 season, an increasing number of stations made the option over the next few years, especially as networks started to free up their daytime slots.
-For example, in January 1989, WCVB-TV in Boston, which had been airing the 30-minute Sally broadcasts at 11 a.m. (having previously aired them in late-night slots from 1984 to 1987), opted to go with the hour-long version when the ABC soap opera Ryan's Hope, which WCVB aired (out of network pattern) at 11:30, was canceled.
-By 1990, all stations that carried Sally were airing her shows for 60 minutes.